On May 12,1920, the Province of Ontario enacted a bill to incorporate the City of Owen Sound. The Town of Owen Sound instead became a city.

 Great Britain declared war against Germany on August 4, 1914.
 The Dominion of Canada was a colony of the British Empire.
 As such, Canada was also at war.

-Black citizens have been a part of Grey County, since the very first non-Native settlers arrived in the northernmost part of the Queen's Bush.
+Black citizens have been a part of Grey County, since the very first non-Indigenous settlers arrived in the northernmost part of the Queen's Bush.
+Some of these early pioneers were born in Canada,

 The Roy Keys Collection consists of sermons, lectures, and a journal created by the late Reverend George Keys.